-Born in 1923 in Barranquilla, Colombia to an American father and Colombian mother, New York painter Knox Martin is widely recognized for his lively, vibrant paintings that employ a distinct visual vocabulary of signs and symbols, often referencing nature and more specifically, the female form.
-With their large shapes, brilliant flatly painted colors, and complex structure, Martin’s works are immediately recognizable for their free execution and pop sensibility.
+Todd Merrill Studio is pleased to present the work of artist Knox Martin.
+Born in 1923 in Barranquilla, Colombia to an American father and Colombian mother, New York-based painter Knox Martin is widely recognized for his lively, vibrant paintings that employ a distinct visual vocabulary of signs and symbols, often referencing nature and the female form.
+With their large shapes, brilliant colors, and complex compositions, Martin’s works are immediately recognizable for their free execution and pop sensibility.

-Having grown up in New York City, across from the Hispanic Society of America on 155th Street, Martin became fascinated and inspired by the works of Goya, often drawing works of the Spanish master.
-After serving in World War II, Martin attended the Art Students League of New York on the G.I.
-Bill, where he studied with Vaclav Vytlacil, Will Barnet, and Morris Kantor.
-It was here that Martin would develop a mature style marked by impeccable draftsmanship, a unique palate and simple shapes in complex compositions, which he would continue to refine throughout his long career.
+Having grown up in New York City across from the building of the Hispanic Society of America, Martin became fascinated by the works of Goya.
+After serving in World War II, Martin attended the Art Students’ League of New York on the G.I.
+Bill, where he studied under Vaclav Vytlacil, Will Barnet, and Morris Kantor.

 © Knox Martin/Licensed by VAGA, New York, NY

-“Knox Martin in studio, 2013,” Photograph by Ronald Lusk
+“Knox Martin in Studio, 2013,” photographed by Ronald Lusk